andersmurphy/andersmurphy-blog/resources/posts/2025-04-15-why-you-should-use-brotli-sse.md

 stitle: Why you should consider using brotli compression with SSE

 Last week the fun little multiplayer GoL game I made got a lot of traffic from hackernews and survived.
-This blog post will cover how Brotli compressed SSE (Server Sent Events) made this possible.
+This blog post is a story about how Brotli compression saved me from myself and how it could save you too!

 <iframe src="https://example.andersmurphy.com/star" title="Game of Life"
 style="width: 100%;	aspect-ratio: 1/1;	max-width: 400px"></iframe>